dbunic/REDIPS_drag/example03/docs/readme.txt

 2) define database name, user name and password in config.php

 After these steps are finished, empty timetable should appear and you can start drag school subjects.

+If you replace script.js with docs/script.js then it will not be possible to have two same school subjects (lessons) in a column.
+See checkColumn() function and where is called.

 Happy dragging and dropping!